New employee at NHH

 In addition, the following conditions apply:

-• The application for relocation allowance must be sent no later than two months after the relocation is completed to the HR division at NHH.
+- The application for relocation allowance must be sent no later than two months after the relocation is completed to the Office of HR at NHH.

-Please use the Travel Expense Claim (Excel) and remember to attach all documents.
+Please use the Travel Expense Claim (intranet) and remember to attach all documents.

 Please note that rules concerning moving goods does not apply for PhD students.